texfaq/texfaq.github.io/FAQ-algorithms.md

-The [`newalg`](https://ctan.org/pkg/newalg) package has a somewhat similar interface to [`algorithms`](https://ctan.org/pkg/algorithms), but its output is designed to mimic the rather pleasant typesetting used in the book ''_Introduction to Algorithms_'' by Corman, Leiserson, Rivest and Stein.
+The [`newalg`](https://ctan.org/pkg/newalg) package has a somewhat similar interface to [`algorithms`](https://ctan.org/pkg/algorithms), but its output is designed to mimic the rather pleasant typesetting used in the book "_Introduction to Algorithms_" by Corman, Leiserson, Rivest and Stein.
 Unfortunately, [`newalg`](https://ctan.org/pkg/newalg) does not support a floating environment or any customisation of the output.

-''_Bona fide_'' use of the style of ''Introduction to Algorithms'' may be achieved with Cormen's own [`clrscode`](https://ctan.org/pkg/clrscode): this is the package as used in the second edition of the book.
+"_Bona fide_" use of the style of "Introduction to Algorithms" may be achieved with Cormen's own [`clrscode`](https://ctan.org/pkg/clrscode): this is the package as used in the second edition of the book.

 Similarly, the style of
-''_Combinatorial Algorithms: Generation, Enumeration and Search_''
+"_Combinatorial Algorithms: Generation, Enumeration and Search_"
 is supported by the [`pseudocode`](https://ctan.org/pkg/algorithmicx) package, written by the authors of the book.
-It has the common ''Pascal-like'' style, and has some interesting constructs for what one thinks of as Pascal blocks.
+It has the common "Pascal-like" style, and has some interesting constructs for what one thinks of as Pascal blocks.

 The [`algorithm2e`](https://ctan.org/pkg/algorithm2e) is of very long standing, and is widely used and recommended.
-It loads the [`float`](https://ctan.org/pkg/float) package to provide the option of floating algorithm descriptions, but you can always use the `H` option of [`float`](https://ctan.org/pkg/float) to have the algorithm appear ''where you write it''.
+It loads the [`float`](https://ctan.org/pkg/float) package to provide the option of floating algorithm descriptions, but you can always use the `H` option of [`float`](https://ctan.org/pkg/float) to have the algorithm appear "where you write it".

 The usage of the [`program`](https://ctan.org/pkg/program) package is a little different from that of the other packages.
 It typesets programs in maths mode